Societe Generale Reiterates Hold Rating for PERNOD RICARD S/ADR (OTCMKTS:PDRDY)

 Societe Generale reissued their hold rating on shares of PERNOD RICARD S/ADR (OTCMKTS:PDRDY) in a research report released on Friday morning, The Fly reports.

 Several other equities analysts have also weighed in on PDRDY.
-Barclays restated an overweight rating on shares of PERNOD RICARD S/ADR in a research report on Thursday, September 3rd.
-Zacks Investment Research cut shares of PERNOD RICARD S/ADR from a buy rating to a hold rating in a report on Tuesday, September 1st.
-JPMorgan Chase & Co. reiterated a neutral rating on shares of PERNOD RICARD S/ADR in a report on Thursday, September 3rd.
+Citigroup lowered shares of PERNOD RICARD S/ADR from a buy rating to a neutral rating in a research report on Friday.
+JPMorgan Chase & Co. restated a neutral rating on shares of PERNOD RICARD S/ADR in a research report on Thursday, September 3rd.
+Sanford C. Bernstein upgraded shares of PERNOD RICARD S/ADR from a market perform rating to an outperform rating in a report on Wednesday, July 29th.
 UBS Group upgraded shares of PERNOD RICARD S/ADR to a neutral rating in a report on Friday, July 24th.
-Finally, HSBC started coverage on shares of PERNOD RICARD S/ADR in a report on Wednesday, July 8th.
-They issued a hold rating for the company.
+Finally, Zacks Investment Research cut shares of PERNOD RICARD S/ADR from a buy rating to a hold rating in a report on Tuesday, September 1st.
 Ten analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
 The company has a consensus rating of Hold and a consensus target price of $37.00.

 OTCMKTS:PDRDY opened at $33.80 on Friday.
 PERNOD RICARD S/ADR has a twelve month low of $25.02 and a twelve month high of $38.74.
 The company has a 50-day moving average of $34.13 and a 200-day moving average of $31.64.
 The firm has a market cap of $44.86 billion, a price-to-earnings ratio of 28.17 and a beta of 0.49.